mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### Previous years

-* "The Tales of Beedle the Bard" by J.K.
-Rowling
-* "Harry Potter and the Cursed Child - Parts One and Two" by John Tiffany
 * "The Long Tail: Why the Future of Business is Selling Less of More" by Chris Anderson
 * "The Lady Tasting Tea: How Statistics Revolutionized Science in the Twentieth Century" by David Salsburg
 * "The Joy of Pi" by David Blatner
 * "The Death of Ivan Ilych" by Leo Tolstoy
 * "Pulp" by Charles Bukowski
+* "The Picture of Dorian Gray" by Oscar Wilde
+* "The Old Man and the Sea" by Ernest Hemingway
+* "Brave New World" by Aldous Huxley
+* "Harry Potter and the Cursed Child - Parts One and Two" by John Tiffany
 * "The Number Devil: A Mathematical Adventure" by Hans Magnus Enzensberger
 * "Santa" by Federico Gamboa
 * "Niebla " by Miguel de Unamuno